 A or B, X or Y. Do you KNOW which of these your audience would prefer?
 With zero doubt in your mind, could you say which would perform better?
 Clear your head by removing the guesswork.

-Use A/B testing to test specific call-to-actions, pictures, words, colours, phrases, and pretty much any customizable aspect of your campaign.
+Use A/B testing to test specific call-to-actions, pictures, words, colours, phrases, and pretty much any customisable aspect of your campaign.
 But the important thing is to only test one variable at a time to get a true A/B test.
 This allows you to pinpoint precisely why your audience loved one post so much more than the other.

+This one needs to be started first and finished last.
+Before you get knee-deep in planning your cinematic cross-platform, star-studded marvel of a social campaign, it’s important to know where you are at the beginning.
+How else will you know if you’ve improved by the end of it?
 A good social media analytics tool can show you multiple aspects of your profile, chart them over a period of time and allow you to seamlessly track and manage any campaign activity.
-It’s also worth seeing what your performance was like over a similar period in the past to be enable comparative reporting.
+It’s also worth seeing what your performance was like over a similar period in the past to enable comparative reporting.